North Fiji Basin: Northern North Fiji Basin

 The South Pandora and Tripartite Ridges in the northern NFB are active spreading ridges with 50–100 km-long segments, a 10–20 km-wide volcanic axis, and ordered magnetic lineations running parallel to the ridge.
 The ridge segments are separated by complex relay zones rather than transform faults.

 The South Pandora Ridge is divided into five segments averaging 20 km in width.
 The axial valley is partly obscured by faulted and rifted volcanic structures; elongated grabens are typical of slow spreading ridges with steep walls flanking a deep valley.
 On either side of the ridge there are numerous, large volcanoes; a very thin or absent sedimentary cover over a distance of c.
 100 km; and continuous magnetic lineations indicating a very low half spreading rate (8 km/Ma) during the past 7 Ma.

 The Tripartite Ridge is divided into three segments oriented in different directions.
 It is a very young ridge that is propagating into an older domain covered by sediments.

-The inactive volcanic islands Mitre and Anuta are rejuvenated Vitiaz arc volcanoes that formed 2.2 Ma, probably as a consequence of a change in the motion of the Pacific Plate.
+The inactive volcanic islands Mitre and Anuta are rejuvenated Vitiaz arc volcanoes that formed 2.2 Ma, probably as a consequence of a change in the motion of the Pacific plate.

 Tectonic evolution

 100–45 Ma, after the break-up of Gondwana, a single, almost continuous arc-subduction system existed in the south-west Pacific, from Solomon Islands to New Zealand's North Island.
-Today only two actively spreading back-arc basins remain in the region: Taupo–Kermadec–Tonga and Hunter–Vanuatu.
-Other geological structures are remnants of island arcs and back-arc basins mostly from the Eocene and Miocene, including Vitiaz Trench and the Lau–Colville, Three Kings, and Loyalty ridges.
+Today only two actively spreading back-arc basins remain in the region: Taupō–Kermadec–Tonga and Hunter–Vanuatu.
+Other geological structures are remnants of island arcs and back-arc basins mostly from the Eocene and Miocene, including the Vitiaz Trench and the Lau–Colville, Three Kings, and Loyalty ridges.
+Accordingly, the Loyalty-Three Kings Ridge once formed a single, continuous arc with the Lau-Colville Ridge which is called the Vitiaz arc.

 The Fiji–New Hebrides region is made of volcanic rock but where volcanism began is uncertain.
 The region probably formed far south-west of its present location where it was subsequently rifted apart when the South Fiji Basin opened in the Early Oligocene.
 From the Early Oligocene to Miocene the region was part of an arc that formed the northern margin of the Australian plate.
 The NFB back-arc basin broke through this margin c.
 12 Ma and has since the Late Miocene rotated the New Hebrides Arc 30° clockwise and Fiji at least 100° counter-clockwise.

-Today the Pacific Plate is subducting westward along the eastern margin of the NFB, the Tonga-Kermadec Trench.
-The Australian Plate is subducting eastward along the western margin of the NFB, the New Hebrides Trench.
-The transition between these opposed subduction systems is the Fiji Fracture Zone, a complex left-lateral succession of ridges and faults north of Fiji that extends into the North Fiji and Lau basins respectively.
+Today the Pacific plate is subducting westward along the eastern margin of the NFB, the Tonga-Kermadec Trench.
+The Australian plate is subducting eastward along the western margin of the NFB, the New Hebrides Trench.
+The transition between these opposed subduction systems is the Fiji fracture zone, a complex left-lateral succession of ridges and faults north of Fiji that extends into the North Fiji and Lau basins respectively.